miyang0628/cross-market-credit-transfer/README.md

 This repository contains the full analysis code and publicly releasable data for the paper:

-> **Cross-Market Transferability of Alternative Credit Scoring Variables: A Statistical Similarity Framework with Evidence from Korea and Indonesia**
+> **Before the Data Arrive: A Pre-Entry Transferability Framework for Alternative Credit Scoring in Emerging Economies**
 >
 > *Status: Paper Submit*